 Hepatitis B: What are the pros and cons of screening?

 Acute hepatitis infections usually clear up on their own and don't have to be treated.
-In some people, though, the becomes permanent (chronic).
+In some people, though, the infection becomes permanent (chronic).
 Over time, chronic hepatitis B can lead to liver damage (liver cirrhosis) or liver cancer.